papimenon/docs/docs/pages/semantic_sdk/io_mapper.md

 )
 ```

+### Add the Edge

-### Finally add the edge and you can run the your LangGraph graph
+With the edge added, you can run the your LangGraph graph.

 ```
 graph.add_edge("recipe_expert", "recipe_io_mapper")